Best Dog Breeds For Different Personalities

 Maybe you work long hours or simply don't have the time to walk a dog for hours on end.
 A low-energy dog breed is the perfect choice.

-Content with a brisk walk or a short spin around the dog park, these dog breeds are happy to spend the rest of their days in a comfy spot (like your lap).
+Content with a brisk walk or a short spin around the dog park, these gentle giants are happy to spend the rest of their days in a comfy spot (like your lap).

 Best Dog Breeds: Basset Hound, Bernese Mountain Dog, Bulldog, French Bulldog, Greyhound, Havanese, Pekingese, Pug, Saint Bernard